Employability Grant Programme

 In the financial year 2022-23 East Lothian’s Local Employability Partnership (LEP), led by East Lothian Works, established an Employability Grant Programme to deliver a greater range of employability services.
 The aim of this programme is twofold; to help reduce unemployment and increase income through employment.
 The grant programme allowed East Lothian Works to increase collaboration with third and private sector partners resulting in a more targeted and flexible employability service in East Lothian.

-Due to the great success of the initial year another grant programme is being delivered in 2023-24, funded by the UK government's Shared Prosperity Fund and the Scottish government's No One Left Behind.
+Due to the great success of our grant programme it is being delivered again in 2025-26, funded by the Scottish Government's No One Left Behind.
 Our current partners, delivering a range of employability services, are:

 Access to Industry are running the East Lothian Offenders Employability programme which works with people who have experience of the criminal justice system.